NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 ****
 ### Add Project

-GitLab 10.x provides `New Project` underneath the `+` icon in the top menu bar, next to the search form.
+GitLab provides a `New Project` link underneath the `+` icon in the top left corner.

 Fill in the `Project name` form with `training`, untick `Initialize repository with a README` for an empty project and leave the other options as default.